Avg. Base Hourly Rate (USD)

 Master control operators are in charge of executing on-air transmissions and ensuring the technical quality of programming and other media operations for their organization.
 They are responsible for monitoring network transmissions for quality control, as well as reviewing, editing, and confirming the ongoing reliability of the automated playlists.
 They also interact with the automation software, making changes to the on-air schedule when necessary to ensure continuity in programming.
 One of …Read more

-Maintain station logs and update information to reflect desired or actual schedule.
+- Maintain station logs and update information to reflect desired or actual schedule.

-Interrupt broadcasts or alter programs when a supervisor approves it.
+- Interrupt broadcasts or alter programs when a supervisor approves it.